tvtaerum/cGANs_housekeeping/README.md

       b.
 1 = featured as being attractive and male
       c.
 2 = featured as being attractive and not male and high cheek bone
       d.
 3 = featured as being attractive and not male and not high cheek bone and large lips
-3. setting up the cGAN so that it will generate and save faces based on the attributes (embeddings) associated with a image.
+3. setting up the cGAN so that it will generate and save faces based on the attributes (embeddings) associated with an image.
 ![random generated faces](images/4X10RandomlyGeneratedFaces.png)
 As you can see, there are four kinds of embedding and the identity of the embedding (from 0 to 4) is included in the generated face.
 In many ways, those faces identified as being 0 are "featureless".
 Those faces identified as 1 (male), are clearly male.
 Those faces identifed as 2 are female with high cheek bones.
 Feature 3 identifies those faces which supposedly have large lips.
 To be clear, embedding does NOT refer to the cardinal number being included in the image - those labels are added when creating the image.
 Explanations for what we found is discussed in section 6.
 ### 6.  how can I vectorize from generated face to generated face when using embedding?